 If a student states he or she can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all course work, clinical experiences and internships deemed essential to graduation.

-Upon acceptance into the ATEP, students are to present a completed medical history and physical completed by a physician, documentation of the first and second of the series of three hepatitis-B vaccinations and a signed Technical Standards Agreement.
+Upon acceptance into the ATP, students are to present a completed medical history and physical completed by a physician, documentation of the first and second of the series of three hepatitis-B vaccinations and a signed Technical Standards Agreement.
 The third of the hepatitis-B vaccination series may be completed after the start of the academic year.
 If a student declines the hepatitis-B vaccination series, a signed Declination Statement must be on file with the program director.
 Students are to annually present documentation each August of (1) CPR/AED for professional rescuer certification from the American Heart Association or American Red Cross valid throughout the school year, and (2) negative-TB skin-test results valid through the academic year.

-Students admitted to the Athletic Training Education Program will be required to purchase student National Athletic Trainers' Assocation (NATA) membership for acces to ATrack.
+Students admitted to the Athletic Training Education Program will be required to purchase student National Athletic Trainers' Assocation (NATA) membership for access to ATrack.
 Students may be annually responsible for purchase of required uniform items.
 Details can be obtained from the program director.
 Athletic training students involved in off-campus clinical experiences or clinical observations will have the responsibility to provide his or her own transportation to any placement and will be responsible for any costs incurred.

 All Athletic Training Students will be required to participate in pre-season annual in-service training workshops.
 The date will be determined and distributed to all students prior to July 1 each summer.
 Any Athletic Training Student, who is unable to attend, must provide written documentation of absence prior to August 1st and must schedule a separate in-service workshop with the Program Director prior to the first day of University class instruction.

-Retention Policy—Retention in the WTAMU Athletic Training Educational Program (ATEP) for all athletic training students is based on the following criteria:
+Retention Policy—Retention in the WTAMU Athletic TrainingEducational Program (ATP) for all athletic training students is based on the following criteria:

-- Minimum cumulative GPA of 2.5 on a 4.0 scale.
+Minimum cumulative GPA of 2.5 on a 4.0 scale.

 Probation Policy—An ATS will be placed on probation if he or she fails to meet any of the retention standards.
-The ATS will receive written notification from the program director or clincial coordinator indicating the probationary status.
+The ATS will receive written notification from the program director or clinical coordinator indicating the probationary status.
 The ATS must meet with the program director or clinical coordinator where a written contact will be developed and signed with a time line and specific requirements that must be made to remove the probationary status.

-Suspension Policy—An ATS will be suspended from the ATEP if he or she fails to meet each of the assigned probationary requirements.
+Suspension Policy—An ATS will be suspended from the ATP if he or she fails to meet each of the assigned probationary requirements.
 A student on suspension from the program will not be allowed to take any athletic training courses other than to repeat courses in which he or she earned less than a “B.” In addition, a student on suspension will not be assigned clinical experiences or responsibilities within the program.
-The student may reapply for admission to the ATEP.
+The student may reapply for admission to the ATP.